jesus-salas-j/jesus-salas-j.github.io/index.md

 It is a conceptual boundary when a model can be applied, it provides a context for a specific ubiquous language that is spoken by the team and expressed in its carefully designed software model.
 It is not necessary that a subdomain has a single bounded context, although it is the desired scenario.
 A subdomain that contains multiple bounded contexts can lead (although not strictly necessary) to duplication in processes and/or software.
 In this scenario things that are conceptually the same are being called and understood in different ways, that is why some processes and software solutions can be performing the same things with different names.
 In this situation can also exist a confusing language.
 Different words and expressions are being used for the same concepts so this situation difficulties the communication through the company.
 On the other hand we could find a single bounded context used for several subdomains.
 This situation leads to excessive generalism.
 It is the opposite of the previous scenario, same vocabulary is being used for different things and employees are not able no differenciate in which context they are using them.

+### Ubiquous language

+It is a linguistic bounday and alignment between the bounded context and the business experts.
+It it not an universal language, it is only valid inside its context.
+A single word can have two differents meanings depending on what context is being used.
+We need to know what context are we refering when using a specific word.
+For example inside a company a customer can have different meanings depending of the department where the word is used.
+In a department that maintains for example a backoffice where the customers can manage their products a customer will be someone that logs in the backoffice and works with it.
+For the other hand in the billing department quite surely a customer is someone to bill.
+So a single customer for the billing department could be related with several customers for the backoffice maintainer department because it could exists a single payer for several backoffice users (for example the commercials of a business).
+The opposite scenario could also exist.
+A business that haves a single backoffice user but he wants its billings to be split in several billings with several different names, maybe splitted by geographical business areas.

 ### Domain model